Periodontally Accelerated Osteogenic Orthodontics

 The First Week After Accelerated Osteogenic Orthodontics

-Following oral surgery, the bones will engage in a process called osteopenia where excess calcium is produced to heal the cuts in the bone, occurring in about 1-2 months.
+Following oral surgery, the bones will engage in a process called osteopenia where excess calcium is produced to heal the cuts in the bone, occurring over about 1-2 months.
 While the bone remains soft, tooth movement occurs more rapidly.
-Patients are left with a stronger alveolar bone that helps to maintain the newly straight teeth and can enhance facial aesthetics, even replacing the need for other surgeries in some cases.
+Patients are left with a stronger alveolar bone that helps maintain the newly straight teeth and can enhance facial aesthetics, even replacing the need for other surgeries in some cases.

 Possible Side Effects and Risks of Wilckodontics